Radiotherapy and your skin

 If you like to swim, ask your radiotherapy specialist or radiographer about this.
 If you swim in chlorinated water it may cause irritation in the treatment area.
 Some doctors say it is OK to swim but others prefer you not to swim until your treatment is finished.
 If you have a bad skin reaction with broken skin, which is rare, you should not swim until it is healed.

 You may find that the treatment area looks permanently tanned after your treatment has finished.
-This is a long term side effect but is nothing to worry about.
+This is a long term side effect but won't harm you.
 You can use make up to camouflage it if you like.

-Later, you may appear to have broken veins in the treated area.
+Later, you may appear to have very tiny broken veins in the treated area.
 This is a long term side effect of radiotherapy.
 It is called telangiectasia.
 Tiny veins grow in the treatment area and may show on the surface of your skin.
-You can cover this with make up if you like.
+You can cover this with camouflage make up.

 Question about cancer?
 Contact our information nurse team